-The MicroEJ Simulator features an option to output.cc (Code Coverage) files that represent the use rate of functions of an application.
+The MicroEJ Simulator features an option to output .cc (Code Coverage) files that represent the use rate of functions of an application.
 It traces how the opcodes are really executed.

 The Code Coverage Analyzer scans the output .cc files, and outputs an HTML report to ease the analysis of methods coverage.
-The HTML report is available in a folder named htmlReport in the same folder as the .cc files.
+The HTML report is available in a folder named htmlReport in the same folder as the .cc files generated by enabling the Code Coverage option.